-59 The majority of conservation practices likely to be implemented under the proposed action have been determined to fall within established NRCS categorical exclusions and therefore would not normally require preparation of an EA or EIS if implemented under NRCS program authorities.
+60 The majority of conservation practices likely to be implemented under the proposed action have been determined to fall within established NRCS categorical exclusions and therefore would not normally require preparation of an EA or EIS if implemented under NRCS program authorities.
 However, because this action is proposed for funding under the DWH NRDA Consent Decree and not all DWH NRDA Trustees have such categorical exclusions, the MS TIG decided to prepare this EA to aid their planning, decision-making and compliance with NEPA.

-60 The landowner outreach program, conservation planning activities and creation of conservation plans would not require project-specific environmental compliance measures described in this section.
+61 The landowner outreach program, conservation planning activities and creation of conservation plans would not require project-specific environmental compliance measures described in this section.

-- 4) Organization of the Affected Environment and Environmental Consequences for NR (Nonpoint Source) Restoration Type: Guidelines for NEPA impact determinations for the PDARP/PEIS are described in Section 6.3.2 of the PDARP/PEIS and are hereby incorporated by reference.
+PDARP/PEIS are described in Section 6.3.2 of the PDARP/PEIS and are hereby incorporated by reference.
 NR Alternatives A and B include development and implementation of conservation plans to reduce nutrient and sediment runoff, which would improve water quality in downstream coastal waters.
 Alternative A (Preferred) would include conservation practices on agricultural and forested land including riparian areas; Alternative B would include practices such as conservation buffers only in riparian areas associated with agricultural and forested land.
-Section 3.8 below addresses the environmental consequences of the No Action Alternative, which would allow natural recovery to proceed, followed by an overview of the proposed NR (Nonpoint Source) alternatives in section 3.9.
-The NEPA affected environment and environmental consequences for the NR (Nonpoint Source) Restoration Type alternatives are structured as follows: - Section 3.9 NR (Nonpoint Source) Alternatives Description of Common Features and Analytical Approach - Section 3.9.1 NR (Nonpoint Source) Alternatives A and B Affected Environment and Environmental Consequences - Section 3.9.1.1 Overview of Affected Environment and Environmental Consequences - Section 3.9.1.2 Physical Environment - Section 3.9.1.3 Biological Environment - Section 3.9.1.4 Socioeconomic Environment - Section 3.10 Cumulative Impacts for NR (Nonpoint Source) - Section 3.11 Summary of the Comparison of the Alternatives
+Section 3.8 below addresses the environmental consequences of the No Action Alternative, which would allow natural recovery to proceed, followed by an overview of the proposed NR (Nonpoint Source) alternatives in Section 3.9.
+The NEPA affected environment and environmental consequences for the NR (Nonpoint Source) Restoration Type alternatives are structured as follows:

+- Section 3.9 NR (Nonpoint Source) Alternatives Description of Common Features and Analytical Approach - Section 3.9.1 NR (Nonpoint Source) Alternatives A and B Affected Environment and Environmental Consequences - Section 3.9.1.1 Overview of Affected Environment and Environmental Consequences - Section 3.9.1.2 Physical Environment - Section 3.9.1.3 Biological Environment - Section 3.9.1.4 Socioeconomic Environment - Section 3.10 Cumulative Impacts for NR (Nonpoint Source) - Section 3.11 Summary of the Comparison of the Alternatives